08 Jun AI for the practically minded

 Galton called this phenomenon the Wisdom of the Crowds.
 And that takes you to the heart of what is happening in the world of AI.
 Machines beat us at chess and go because they are better at processing data than we are.
 When you let them play against themselves, they get smarter still.

-If you show a computer, say, 100,000 photos of cancerous tumors, with all those that were correctly diagnosed, then, with some smart kids programming the AI, the computer will be better than the human.
+If you show a computer, say, 100,000 photos of cancerous tumours, with all those that were correctly diagnosed, then, with some smart kids programming the AI, the computer will be better than the human.
 That’s inevitable.
 It doesn’t mean it’s clever though – just better than we are at remembering.

 Machine Learning, which is a subset of AI, even though the terms are often used interchangeably, can take advantage of crowd wisdom too.
 Let’s say instead of weighing an ox you wanted to understand messages received from customers wanting to change an appointment.
 (Yes Google, we’ve been doing this for ages.)
 First, you ask the crowd what they think each message actually meant.
 You ask loads of people, loads of times, and then – bingo – the machines eventually out-perform the humans.

 This is interesting because it’s a key area for our business.
-We mimic outbound call centers by arranging things like appointments, outages or bill shock communications – that sort of thing.
+We mimic outbound call centres by arranging things like appointments, outages or bill shock communications – that sort of thing.
 Just like the Google example, our questions have relatively few possible replies.
 Mostly, we get a ‘thanks for letting us know’ or a ‘yes’ or a ‘no’ reply, but roughly one-fifth of the time we get more, different, words.
 In that world, we can quickly outperform humans in replying and every new message we receive can go into the ox weighing pot, if you get my drift.

 Now that’s exciting – it’s practical, it’s not making a machine sentient and sending it back in time to kill John Connor Esq., it’s just making a customer’s journey better, making the company delivering a service look good and saving money too.
 Nice.